seeshuraj/Case-study4/multigrid_assignment_report.md

 ---

-## ✅ Solver Performance Plot
+## Solver Performance Plot

 ![Multigrid Convergence](mg_convergence.png)

-This figure shows convergence for `N = 128` with `lmax = 3`.
+This figure shows the convergence for `N = 128` with `lmax = 3`.
 The residual norm drops exponentially with each V-cycle, demonstrating the solver's efficiency.

 ---

-## ✅ Benchmark Results Summary and Observations
+## Benchmark Results Summary and Observations

-### 📊 Multigrid Benchmark Summary
+### Multigrid Benchmark Summary

-The solver was benchmarked across increasing grid sizes `N = [16, 32, 64, 128, 256]`, comparing two configurations:
+The solver was benchmarked across all increasing grid sizes `N = [16, 32, 64, 128, 256]`, comparing two configurations:

 - **2-Level Multigrid (lmax = 1)**
 - **Max-Level Multigrid (lmax = log₂(N/8))**